iotaledger/wasp/readme.md

 |State transition (new state has been committed to DB)| ```state <SC address> <state index> <batch size> <state tx ID> <state hash> <timestamp>```|
 |VM (processor) initialized succesfully|```vmready <SC address> <program hash>```|

+## Pluggable VM abstraction
+_(experimental, not properly tested yet)_

+Wasp implements VM abstraction to make it possible to use any VM or language interpreter available on the market as smart contract VM.
+At least theoretically.
+Only make sure it is deterministic ;)

+To plug your VM into the Wasp code, follow the following steps:

+- implement `vmtypes.Processor` and `vmtypes.EntryPoint` interfaces for your VM.
+The VM will be accessing runtime environment via `vmtypes.Sandbox` interface.

+- implement your VM binary loader (constructor) and register it with `vmtype.RegisterVMType` function in your init code.

+Smart contract loader will be reading program metadata from the registry (see for example `apilib.PutProgramMetadata`).
+It will locate program binary (for example `.wasm` file) specified in the `Location` of the metadata, load it from there and will use constructor function to create a VM instance.
+Currently, `Location` is interpreted as `file://<file>` and Wasp will be looking for the binary file in the `./wasm` directory.